furcan/KioskBoard/README.md

   // Size of the icon keys
   keysIconSize: '25px',

+  // The callback function of all the keys.
+This function will be called when any key has been clicked.
+  keysCallback: undefined,

   // Text of the Enter key (Enter/Return).
 Without text => " "
   keysEnterText: 'Enter',